solana-labs/solana/book/src/proposals/one-round-finality.md

     * V,V,V, V,V,V,V, N,N,N,N, V,V,V,V, V,V,V,V

 Where V indicates that the leader voted on the block and N indicates that they haven't.
+N is in some partition and N did not observe the block so N didn't vote.
+N is not slashed for proposing an alternative fork, N is allowed to propose forks.
+Only the validators that voted for the block can be slashed for proposing fork that doesn't contain it.

 By the time the `N` leader is reached, its likely this block would be voted on 7 times, and the lockout for this block would prevent the `N` leader from proposing an alternative fork which doesn't contain this block.

 ## Calculating the Probability of a block succeeding

-This calculation assumes that the voting nodes are on the same partition and will vote with the same response rate.
+This calculation assumes that the validators are on the same partition, that the partition is static and that validators will vote with the same response rate.

-The likelihood of the block being finalized will approach the probability of voting streaks that accumulate enough lockout to skip over all the non-voting leaders.
+To calculate the probability of the block being finalized we would need to count all the possible ways that future scheduled leaders will vote and produce blocks.
+An approximation of this calculation is the probability of voting streaks that accumulate enough lockout to skip over all the non-voting leaders.
+A voting streak is as series of votes that result in the lockout doubling for a block prior to the streak.

 In the above example if the probability of any block being dropped is 2%, then probability of a streak of size 3 in the next 7 blocks